Drive-by shooting suspect arrested in Whittier Heights

 A suspect in a drive-by shooting has been arrested in Whittier Heights.

-Seattle police report executing a search warrant and arresting a 23-year-old man.
+Seattle Police Department (SPD) executed a search warrant and arrested the 23-year-old male suspect.
 They also recovered a firearm that was the same as the gun used in the shooting.

 The 32-year-old victim had a non-life-threatening gunshot wound to his leg.